Ogino Ginko: Inspiration

-After having spent two years in hospital due to gonorrhea and being treated entirely by men, Ogino decided to become a doctor, as she wanted to give women the option of being treated by other women.
-This idea probably came about because at the time, girls had just started to stand up for their opinions and their education.
-During the Meiji period, many people still thought that the female mind was weaker than the male one, and that applying the same standards to male and female higher education could be deleterious — although many male intellectuals supported the struggle for women's independence.

-In fact, while before the Meiji period women were often considered incompetent in the raising of children, the Meiji period saw motherhood as the central task of women, and allowed education of women toward this end.
+At this time, women had just started to stand up for their right to education.
+During the Meiji period, many people still believed that the female mind was weaker than the male one, and that applying the same standards to male and female higher education could be deleterious.
+Prior to the Meiji period, women were often considered incompetent in the raising of children.
+During the Meiji period, motherhood was shifted to be the central task of a woman and the vast majority of people did not approve of their education.
+However, many male intellectuals still supported the struggle for women's independence.